royarnab10/CPS_visualization/README.md

    python server.py --port 8000
    ```

    The server streams and cleans uploaded workbooks before handing them to the front-end.
 Large workbooks may take a few seconds to process while hierarchy-based dependencies are restored.
+If the server cannot be reached, the UI will fall back to the uncleaned workbook and display a warning banner.

 4. **Open the app** in your preferred browser at `http://localhost:8000`.
 5. **Load data**: